Ad-Deen/AUV-project-mechanical_design/Readme.md

 - **Ad-Deen Mahbub**
 - **Team Onushondhan (SAUVC 2025)**

-For any queries, feel free to raise an issue or contribute to this repository!
+For further queries, feel free to raise an issue or contribute to the repository!